stat133-sp19/hw-stat133-jiaxinchen859-2/workout1/report/workout01-Jiaxin-Chen.md

 #### **discussion and conclusion**

-In conclusion, we analyzed the player's performance by three aspects of effective percentage which are 2PT effective percentage, 3PT effective percentage, and overall efective percentage.
+In a word, we analyzed the player's performance by three aspects of effective percentage which are 2PT effective percentage, 3PT effective percentage, and overall efective percentage.
 Based on the effective percentages, it is obvious to understand their abilities of shooting.
 The Golden State Warriors had done an amazing job in the 2016-17 NBA season.
 Not only the five players above (Stephen Curry, Kevin Durant, Klay Thompson, Draymond Green, and Andre Iguodala) were doing a great job, but every player of the Golden State Warriors was excellent and talented.
 Excellent teamwork was the key point for the success of Golden State Warriors in the 2016-17 NBA season.

 #### **Reference**